 Are brain metastases treatable?

-Moffitt Cancer Center stands at the forefront of brain cancer treatment, research and supportive care.
-We take a team approach to cancer that leverages the combined expertise of neurosurgeons, medical oncologists, radiation oncologists, neuroradiologists and other experts who focus exclusively on brain malignancies.
-And, because Moffitt is a high-volume cancer center, our brain cancer treatment team has an unparalleled level of experience addressing even the most complex brain metastases.
+Moffitt Cancer Center is a well-established leader of brain cancer treatment, research and supportive care.
+We take a team approach that leverages the combined expertise of our neurosurgeons, medical oncologists, radiation oncologists, neuroradiologists and other experts who focus exclusively on brain tumors.
+Peter Forsyth, Chair of the Department of NeuroOncology, commented “We now have treatment options that include medications, surgery and focused radiation treatment.
+Our highly coordinated team can help to guide patients as to which treatment or treatments are best for each situation.”
+In recognition of our extensive research and steadfast commitment to advancing brain cancer treatment, the National Cancer Institute has designated Moffitt as a Comprehensive Cancer Center, and we are the only such center based in Florida.
+Because we are a high-volume cancer center, our brain cancer treatment team has acquired an unparalleled level of experience in addressing even the most complex brain metastases.

 "We now have treatment options that include medications, surgery and focused radiation treatment.
 Our highly coordinated team can help to guide patients as to which treatment or treatments are best for each situation"- Dr. Peter Forsyth, Chair of the Department of Neuro-Oncology.